stornov/stornov.github.io/README.md

 Welcome to the source code of my personal website and blog: **[stornov.github.io](https://stornov.github.io/)**

-Here I share my thoughts on programming, game reviews, and life updates.
+Here I share my thoughts on programming, and life updates.

 ## 🔧 Powered by Luna SSG